St Louis City, Missouri

 - Address: 1114 Market St., St. Louis, MO 63101

 - St Louis City Tax Assessor Office is responsible for appraising and assessing real estate property and person property for the purpose of taxation as well as transferring ownership of real estate, and keeping real estate maps up to date.

-The following are links to Genealogy, Records and Resources relating to St Louis City.
-These genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
-Some have free access some require a payment.
-This is just a list that has been collected or submitted.
+The following are web links to Genealogy, Records and Resources pertaining to St. Louis City.
+A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
+Some have free access some have to have a payment.
+This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to submit your own favorite genealogy or family history related sites.

 St Louis City MO Atlases, Maps & Gazetteers